Joshua-Wise/viewFMX/README.md

 # viewFMX

-viewFMX is an at-a-glance calendar view web app that makes use of the goFMX API for event data.
+viewFMX is an at-a-glance calendar view web app that makes use of the FMX API for event data.

 ## Features